 Each starter comes with abilities complimenting their typing and will evolve twice.
 As of yet, we haven’t been shown their middle or final evolutions - so we’ll need to be patient in making informed decisions for which to pick.

 Will Pokémon Scarlet and Violet have a season pass?

 Following on from Pokémon Sword and Shiel, we're pretty sure a Pokémon Scarlet and Violet Season Pass will exist.
 New generation games are designed to last around two years, with the Isle of Armor and Crown Tundra DLCs for the first mainline games on Nintendo Switch being robust DLC packages that kept things ticking over.

 With that in mind, the likelihood of Pokémon Scarlet And Violet having a similar deal seems relatively high, but we'll have to wait for official confirmation.

 Let's take a look at some key areas in Scarlet and Violet: which Pokémon will there be, what is the new region like, and more.

-As of yet, we have not seen any new Pokémon from Gen 9 other than the three starters Fuecoco, Quaxly, and Sprigatito.
+We've only seen a handful of new Pokémon from Gen 9 other than the three starters Fuecoco, Quaxly, and Sprigatito, including Fidough and Lechonk.

-The setting of the upcoming games is what appears to be a Mediterranean area, based on the Iberian Peninsula.
+The setting of the upcoming games has a name, finally: Paldea.
+It is based on what appears to be the Mediterranean area, specifically the Iberian Peninsula.
 This is all but confirmed thanks to eagle-eyed fans spying a map of the area in the cinematic trailer.
 We don’t have a name yet for the Gen 9 region.

 Judging by Fuecoco’s chili shape, we can assume that there will be more nods to Mediterranean culture and motifs involved with the region’s design and creatures.

-There have also been hints of Hisuian forms appearing, thanks to a Hisuian Zoroak featuring in the background picture of the official website.
+There have also been hints of Hisuian forms appearing, thanks to a Hisuian Zoroark featuring in the background picture of the official website.